Market 101 – Introduction

 - Industries range across Telecommunications, Pharma & Bio-Tech, Utilities, Finance, Media, Resources and many more.

-The OTCQX marketplace offers the best informed and most efficient trading for global companies, such as Allianz (OTCQX: AZSEY), BASF (OTCQX: BASFY), Canadian Oil Sands (COSWF), Danone (OTCQX: DANOY), Deutsche Telekom (OTCQX: DTEGY), Publicis Group (OTCQX: PUBGY) and Roche (OTCQX: RHHBY), and some of the most successful and high-growth U.S. companies, including Computer Services (OTCQX: CSVI) and LiqTech International (OTCQX: LIQT).
+The OTCQX market offers transparent and efficient trading of established, investor-focused U.S. and global companies, such as Allianz (OTCQX: AZSEY), BASF (OTCQX: BASFY), Danone (OTCQX: DANOY), Deutsche Telekom (OTCQX: DTEGY), Publicis Group (OTCQX: PUBGY), Roche (OTCQX: RHHBY), Computer Services (OTCQX: CSVI) and Nobility Homes (OTCQX: NOBH).

-Investor-focused companies use one of the following standards to share disclosure with investors and the professional investment community: OTCQX International Requirements, Alternative Reporting Standards, SEC Reporting or OTC Pink Basic Guidelines.
-These reporting standards increase the flow of information, raise the profile of companies, improve price discovery, and increase trading and liquidity in the OTCQX, OTCQB and OTC Pink marketplaces.
+Investor-focused companies use one of the following standards to share disclosure with investors and the professional investment community: OTCQX International Requirements, Alternative Reporting Standards, SEC Reporting or Pink Basic Guidelines.
+These reporting standards increase the flow of information, raise the profile of companies, improve price discovery, and increase trading and liquidity in the OTCQX, OTCQB and Pink markets.

 Learn more about the structure and function of the market by evaluating three concepts: